A Convergent ADMM Algorithm for Grain Boundary Energy Minimization: Numerical simulations

+The solution found by ADMM is $( 0, 0.028, -0.024, 0.014, 0.024, 0.014, 0, 0, \\ 0, 0, 0, 0 )b^{-1}$, which agrees with the theoretical result of the twist boundary \cite{table1,table2}.
 In Table~\ref{tab:e2}, we show results of the density of the $\bm{b}^{1}$-dislocations for this twist grain boundary with different values of misorientation angle $\theta$ obtained by using our ADMM algorithm, the simulation results obtained in Ref.~\cite{ZHANG} using the penalty method as well as the theoretical values in Ref.~\cite{table1,table2}.
-It can be seen that these three results are consistent, and the results of our ADMM are more accurate than those simulation results using the penalty method obtained in Ref.~\cite{ZHANG}.
+It can be seen that these three results are consistent, and the errors are within the range caused by the regularization parameter $\epsilon$ discussed in Remark \ref{rmk3}.